-Jurors continue deliberations in trial of defrocked priest
+Defrocked priest convicted of abusing another boy

-ALFRED, Maine (AP) — A jury is continuing deliberations in the trial of a defrocked Massachusetts priest who’s accused of sexually abusing two boys in Maine in the mid-1980s.
+ALFRED, Maine (AP) — A defrocked Roman Catholic priest who pleaded guilty to sexually abusing an altar boy in Massachusetts has been convicted of abusing another boy in Maine in the 1980s.

-The case went to the jury Wednesday after 76-year-old Ronald Paquin declined to testify.
-Deliberations resumed Thursday morning.
+A jury convicted 76-year-old Ronald Paquin Thursday on 11 of 24 counts against him.

-Two men testified they were altar boys when Paquin befriended them and invited them on trips, including visits to Kennebunkport, Maine.
-Both said he repeatedly assaulted them.
-One of them believes he was drugged.
+Two men testified Paquin befriended them as boys and invited them on trips, including visits to Kennebunkport, Maine.

-Paquin spent more than a decade in a Massachusetts prison for sexually assaulting an altar boy in that state.
-He was released in 2015, and was taken into custody in Maine last year.
+Both said he repeatedly assaulted them, but the jury returned guilty verdicts on counts involving only one of the victims.

 Most Read Nation & World Stories